 - Fresh Mozzarella Pearls & Parmesan Cheese

 - Balsamic Glaze – This is optional, but it gives a lovely sweet tang at the end.
+You can make your own, or purchase it in a store.
 This risotto would also be delicious with a spoonful of basil pesto on top!

 How to Make It